Six more Covid-19 cases; Chch man dies of coronavirus

 "His family tell us that George will be remembered as a real Kiwi bloke, a rough diamond, who loved his deer stalking," it said.

-"His family also say the staff who cared for George did an exemplary job.
-"We can't speak highly enough of the care Dad received.
+Hollings' family, in a statement to health officials, said: "We can't speak highly enough of the care Dad received.
 You've clearly chosen the best, most compassionate staff to work at Burwood".

 "George was considered to be a probable case of COVID-19, and he also had underlying health conditions," the Ministry said.